 Get Started: Attend a Volunteer Open House

 The best way to learn about volunteering in Central Park is to attend one of our Volunteer Open House sessions.
-Held approximately twice a month, they offer prospective volunteers the opportunity to meet directly with Conservancy staff members and veteran volunteers who can provide specific information and answer questions about the types of volunteer jobs available in Central Park.
+Open Houses offer prospective volunteers the opportunity to meet directly with Conservancy staff members and veteran volunteers who can provide specific information and answer questions about the types of volunteer jobs available in Central Park.

 Join a team of volunteers who help keep Central Park beautiful by maintaining and enhancing its landscapes.
-Projects include planting, mulching, raking, weeding, and pruning.
-Open to individuals and nonprofit groups.
+Projects include weeding, raking, and mulching.
+Open to individuals.

 Join our group of friendly and knowledgeable Greeters in providing information, giving tours, and helping enhance the overall experience for Central Park's 42 million annual visitors.